simonwhatley/nhsuk-visual-studio-code-extension/README.md

 |[Skip link](https://service-manual.nhs.uk/design-system/components/skip-link/)|`nhsuk-skip-link`||

 ## Dependencies
-Using this extension depends on the installation of the [GOV.UK Frontend](https://www.npmjs.com/package/nhsuk-frontend) and [Nunjucks](https://www.npmjs.com/package/nunjucks) into your project.
+Using this extension depends on the installation of the [NHS.UK Frontend](https://www.npmjs.com/package/nhsuk-frontend) and [Nunjucks](https://www.npmjs.com/package/nunjucks) into your project.

 ## Support
 This repository is maintained by Simon Whatley.
 If you’ve got a question or need support you can: